vmware-tanzu/community-edition/addons/packages/external-dns/README.md

 ### 1. AWS Permissions

-As outlined in the official [documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#iam-policy), you'll need to start by creating a permissions poilcy that allows extenral DNS updates.
+As outlined in the official [documentation](https://github.com/kubernetes-sigs/external-dns/blob/master/docs/tutorials/aws.md#iam-policy), you'll need to start by creating a permissions poilcy that allows external DNS updates.
 You can do that in the AWS Console [here](https://console.aws.amazon.com/iam/home#/policies$new?step=edit).
 Switch to the JSON tab, and paste in the policy.

 ```json
 {